telerik/ajax-docs/controls/ajax/getting-started/radajax-advantages.md

 * "Message Body" UpdatePanel - Trigger 2: The needs to be updated when the **calendar** is clicked

-* "E-mail list" UpdatePanel - Trigger 1: Theneeds to be updated when the **calendar** is clicked
+* "E-mail list" UpdatePanel - Trigger 1: The needs to be updated when the **calendar** is clicked